 Only in Christ, is there comfort in God's power.
 Only in Jesus do we see that God's power serves His mercy.
 This Jesus is the impregnable fortress in which sinners can take refuge when their guilt overwhelms and threatens to destroy them.
 Fear has no place when the heart rests in Jesus.
 What is there to be afraid of?
 Jesus has met every last demand in the Law including it's judgment of you.
 He obeyed.
 He trusted.
 He was condemned.
 He was abandoned by the Father.
 He was raised.
 Do not be afraid.
 Jesus is what God wants you know of Him.
-He wants you to know that the Blood of Jesus was poured out for you.
-He wants you to know that your death and your sin, rather than you, has been swallowed up.
+He wants you to know that He poured out the Blood of Jesus for you.
+He wants you to know that your death and your sin, rather than you, has been drowned and died in the flood of Holy Baptism.